Greywater

 • Technology: WetWall: Hybrid living wall

-• Challenge addressed: Climate adaptation, citizen engagement, risk assessment, urban farming
+• Challenge addressed: Water scarcity, greywater treatment and reuse, climate adaptation, citizen engagement, risk assessment

 Environmental &